 Green tea has neuroprotective benefits.
 The caffeine in Green tea can help you stay focused.

 Animal studies with Green tea extract show protection against brain injury and reduced cell death (70).

 Green tea polyphenols have this protective function by antioxidant and free radical scavenging activity (71).

 Animal studies have also shown that regression in brain function can be slowed down with Green tea extract usage (75).

 Green tea contains Theanine that could improve memory and promote learning and mood neurotransmitters e.g dopamine and serotonin in rats (76).

 In human Theanine is observed to have a relaxation effect because it is readily absorbed and transported to the brain (77).

 Green tea bioactive agents may have a protective function against dementia (78).

-The gist: Green Tea extract and bioactive agents have a neuroprotective function from injury, Alzheimer’s and Parkinson’s disease, enhance memory, learning and induce relaxation.
+Green Tea extract and bioactive agents have a neuroprotective function from injury, Alzheimer’s and Parkinson’s disease, enhance memory, learning and induce relaxation.

 9) Green tea has Pain-relieving and Anti-Inflammatory properties